l33tname/blog/_posts/2014-07-16-Dell-T20-Review.md

 ##Software

 I run a FreeBSD 10 on it.
 Maybe I extend on this a bit what software I use.
-But for now, I look for me that every part of the hardware supportet by FreeBSD by default.
+But for now, It looks to me as if every part of the hardware is supported on FreeBSD by default.
 (I like that)